Increase waste diversion and reduction at source of waste generated and encourage the integration of circularity principles.

 Note: See Annex 5-A.

-4.3 Based on the results from the waste audit, adopt and implement a Waste Management and Reduction plan that describes the participant’s waste management practices and procedures, including all applicable best practices of levels 2 and 3.
-The plan must also define measurable waste reduction, recycling, and/or diversion rates and identify practices and strategies to achieve these rates.
+4.3 Based on the results from the waste audit (and inventory if available), adopt and implement a Waste Management and Reduction plan that describes the participant’s waste management practices and procedures, including all applicable best practices of levels 2 and 3.
+The plan must also define measurable waste reduction, recycling, and/or diversion targets and identify practices and strategies to achieve them.

 Note: Each participant defines its own “normalizer” to take into account fluctuations in port activities (e.g. per capita, per ton, per vessel, etc.).